 4) Jacqueline Charlotte Dufresnoy (Coccinelle)

 Best known by her stage name, Coccinelle, Jaqueline Charlotte Dufresnoy was a French actress, club singer, and activist.
-Her transition was first widely publicized sexual reassignment case in Europe.
+Her transition was one of the first widely-publicized gender confirmation cases in Europe.
 After a career as an entertainer and appearing in the films Los Viciosos in 1962, and Días de Viejo Color in 1968, Coccinelle became an activist, and founded “Devenir Femme” (To Become Woman), which provided support for those seeking sexual reassignment surgery, and helped establish the Center for Aid, Research, and Information for Transsexuality and Gender Identity.
-Photo via Wikimedia Commons.
+(Photo via Wikimedia Commons.)

 5) Lucy Hicks Anderson